 There is often a lot of confusion surrounding a charge of assault and/or battery.
 While many people are charged with both, the truth is that these are two separate charges.
 Assault is defined as an unlawful attempt with ability to commit violence on a person.
 Battery, on the other hand, is defined as the unlawful use of force upon a person.
 While they are very similar in their definitions, there are slight yet distinct differences.

 When either of these offenses is committed against specific people such as law enforcement officers, a domestic partner including spouses or roommates, the penalty phase of the legal process can be especially harsh.
 In addition, if either crime is committed when a weapon other than a hand or fist is present, the consequences can be dire.

-If you have been charged and arrested for either assault, battery or both, it is vitally important to contact a skilled and experienced criminal defense attorney as soon as possible.
+If you have been charged and arrested for either assault, battery or both, it is vitally important to contact a skilled and experienced criminal defense lawyer as soon as possible.
 This will ensure that all of the aspects of the case are explored and gives you the best chance of a favorable outcome.
-Contact the criminal defense experts at Lamano Law Offices today and discuss your case with an experienced criminal defense attorney.
+Contact the criminal defense experts at Lamano Law Offices today and discuss your case with an experienced Bay Area criminal defense attorney.